Questions About Sexuality Need Good Answers

 “I know in my head what Scripture says about homosexuality, but in my heart I sometimes struggle with that because I see students who are quite happy being gay.
 How do I reconcile these two?”

-The entire day was designed to address big questions like the one I got.
+The entire day was designed to address big questions about sexuality like the one I got.
 Here’s another one: Why do we, as Christians, struggle with sexuality so much?
 Aren’t Christians supposed to be different?

 Good question.
 The answer is that sexual struggles and sin don’t just happen by themselves; they’re connected to something deeper.
 We must look to the underlying factors that drive our behavior—the hidden motives of the heart.
 Even Christians struggle with a multitude of idols, good things we want in life that become things we feel we cannot live without.
 At some level we begin to believe God cannot meet the desires of our heart, and we turn to find life outside of God.
 We all need to know our own idols in order to effectively turn from them.